-Output: Number of completers at baccalaureate degree level
+- Output: Number of completers at baccalaureate degree level - Outcome: Percentage change from baseline - Source: Board of Regents Statewide Student Profile System

-Objective II.5: Increase the total number of Graduate Degree completers in a given academic year from the baseline year number of 611 in AY 2023-24 to 626 in AY 2028-29.
+Objective II.5: Increase the total number of Graduate Degree completers in a given academic year from the baseline year number of 598 in AY 2020-21 to 650 in AY 2025-26.
 Students may only be counted once per award level.

-Strategy II.5.1: Develop an 33333d execute a comprehensive strategic retention plan that supports timely progression to graduation for all students.
+Strategy II.5.1: Develop and execute a comprehensive strategic retention plan that supports timely progression to graduation for all students.